gabycb/gabycb.github.io/index.md

 # Gabriela Barrera

 Results-driven leader skilled in strategic analysis, systems thinking, and cross-functional collaboration.
-Depth and expertise in conducting executive briefs, influencing strategy, and driving operational excellence using data analysis and modeling,
+Depth and expertise in conducting executive briefs, influencing strategy, and driving operational excellence using data analysis and modeling.

 ## Professional Experience